HaKotel—S. Daniel Abraham Israel Program

 In addition to the high level security arrangements in the Old City, the Yeshiva has its own security system with cameras and Israeli student soldiers on guard.
 There is an army officer on premises at all times directing the Yeshiva's security operations.
 In the event of a terror attack, ch'v, the Yeshiva has a phone tree to contact all students and an email list of the parents to notify when everyone has been accounted for.

-Yeshivat HaKotel was founded more than 30 years ago.
+Yeshivat HaKotel was founded 50 years ago.
 The underlying goal of the Yeshiva is to provide its students with a fundamental and intimate connection to Torat Yisrael as it impacts on Am Yisrael in Eretz Yisrael.
 There is no better place to accomplish this three-fold goal than at Yeshivat HaKotel in the Old City of Jerusalem.
 The Old City enhances both the emotional and intellectual components of Torah learning.
 Only someone who has personally experienced this can fully comprehend this added dimension.

 Love of Learning is the ultimate aim of the Yeshiva.
 It impacts each student's Mitzvah observance and religious development.
 Every Talmid will find his own path toward deepening commitment to Torah learning and observance.
 This learning includes all facets of Judaism's spectrum: Gemara, Tanach, Halacha, Emunah, Machshava and Mussar.
 The Yeshiva stresses that all of the above disciplines help maximize the student's goals and growth.

 Personal Growth- A Jew's Torah learning should not remain detached and theoretical.
 Rather, it must anchor Mitzvah performance and personal growth.
 This development comprises many varied areas that often are neglected by the modern world, including Yirat Shamayim, strong Jewish values, and spirituality.